DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

             * **172.16.0.0 - 172.31.255.255 (172.16/12 prefix)**
             * **192.168.0.0 - 192.168.255.255 (192.168/16 prefix)**
         * all other IP address ranges, except the APIPA _169.254.x.x_, are public addresses.
+    * **Transport Layer Security (TLS)**
+        * replace Secure Sockets Layer (SSL) as the default acceptable method for traffic encryption across a network
+        * use x.509 certificates to provide authenticaiton and encrypt communications sent over the connection between two parties
+        * two layers
+            * **TLS Handshake Protocol**
+                * negotiates and establishes the connection between two parties and enables the secure communications channel to then handle data transmissions
+                * protocol exchanges all information needed by several messaging exchanges containing information and status codes for key exchange and establishes a session ID for the overall transaction
+                * certificates are used at this stage to authenticate and establish the connection to the satisfaction of both parties
+                * encyrption algorithms are negotiated
+                * handshake is completed before any data is transmitted
+            * **TLS Record Protocol**
+                * actual secure communications method for the transmitting of data
+                * responsible for the encryption and authentication of packets throught their transmission between the parties and in some cases it also performs compression of the packets
+                * limited to just operations of sending and recieving
+                * handshake can hold the secure communications channels, at which point, the record protocol will, as needed, ultilize send and recieve functions for data transmission
+                * relies entirely on the handshake protocol for all parameters used during its transaction and function calls
 * Security Zones:
     * **Network Boarder Firewall**:
         * ![NBF](images/network-boarder-firewall.png)